venu123143/nest-learning/migrations-typeorm-nestjs/README.md

 - Keep your `src/migrations/` folder clean and in sync with your production database schema.
 - Always check generated migration code before running it!

----

-# 🎯 Bonus (if you want seeding)

 Later, if you want, I can help you add **Seeder Support** (using libraries like `typeorm-seeding` or custom scripts).

----

-Would you like me to also give you **a ready seeder script template** to go along with this? 🚀
-(Just 1 file, clean and optional!)
-Let me know!